 Source: The National Drug Treatment Monitoring System (NDTMS), Public Health England

-Smoking prevalence in adults (18+) admitted to treatment for substance misuse (NDTMS) - non-opiates (Persons 18+ yrs)
+Smoking prevalence in adults (aged 18 and over) admitted to treatment for substance misuse (NDTMS) - non-opiates (Persons 18+ yrs)

 Period